 At the beginning of our socially distant road trip, the Great Lakes weren’t really on my radar.
-Daniel and I didn’t plan on visiting any of the Great Lakes, let alone all five of them.
+My husband Daniel and I didn’t plan on visiting any of the Great Lakes, let alone all five of them.
 We were mostly focused on National Parks and roadside attractions.
 When we found ourselves traveling more than expected in the Great Lakes area, however, I decided to change things up.
 Let’s make a game of it and create a Great Lakes Challenge!

 Ok I’ll come clean.
-I stole the idea from Daniel.
-On a previous road trip, he planned to dip a toe into each of the Great Lakes.
-That seemed like a great idea so I decided to do it too.
+I stole the idea from my Daniel.
+On a previous road trip, he and a friend resolved to dip a toe into each of the Great Lakes.
+That seemed like such a great idea that I decided to do it too.

-Daniel also wrote a blog post about our tour of the Great Lakes.
+Daniel also wrote a blog post about the Great Lakes Challenge.
 You can read it here: Driving the five great lakes.

-Our first Great Lake encounter was Lake Superior in Duluth, Minnesota.
+We began our Great Lakes Challenge with a visit to Lake Superior in Duluth, Minnesota.
 Our friend Evan took us on a tour of his favorite stomping grounds, including Minnesota Point and Wisconsin Point.
 I couldn’t resist putting my feet into the lake as we strolled along the beach.
 You can read more about that particular adventure here: Great America Road Trip Days 36-42: Duluth Interlude.

-The next Great Lake on our itinerary was Lake Michigan.
+The next stop on our Great Lakes Challenge was Lake Michigan.
 Daniel and I first encountered Lake Michigan at Indiana Dunes National Park.
 We then continued up the coast and got to get further acquainted with the lake at Warren Dunes State Park in Michigan.
 Both parks have miles of lovely beaches.
-More details here: Indiana Dunes: The National Park You’ve Never Heard of and A Lazy Beach Day at Warren Dunes State Park.
+More details here: Indiana Dunes Itinerary: The National Park You’ve Never Heard of and A Lazy Beach Day at Warren Dunes State Park.